Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Ford Escape Transmission Problems

-Ford Escape Problems: The most common fault that owners report with their Ford Escape is transmission problems.
+Ford Escape Problems: Transmission problems are the most common fault owners report with their Ford Escape.
 But what problems are people experiencing?
-Well, the stories vary but most owners (60%) report that, at some point, the Escape suddenly stops while being driven.
+The stories vary, but most owners (60%) report that, at some point, the Escape suddenly stops while being driven.

-Thirteen owners reported that this happened alongside the transmission warning light coming on.
-To add to these reports, most users stated that this problem occurred on an odometer of 80,000 miles or lower.
-Some unlucky users experienced the problem at 20,000 miles before most transmissions fail.
+Thirteen owners reported that this happened while the transmission warning light was on.
+In addition to these reports, most users stated that this problem occurred on an 80,000-mile or lower odometer.
+Some unlucky users experienced the problem at 20,000 miles before most transmissions failed.

 Others have had to travel at certain intervals because their cars repeatedly stop without warning.
 Some unfortunate people have had to reach their final destination by sitting in the passenger seat of a tow truck.